dart-lang/language/working/augmentation-libraries/feature-specification.md

-introductory declaration and zero or more augmentation declarations with the same name and in the same context, are *totally ordered* by the *after* relation, with the introductory declaration being least, and the augmentation declarations greater than that and totally ordered.
+introductory declaration and zero or more augmentation declarations with the same name and in the same context, are *totally ordered* by the *after* relation, with the introductory declaration being least, and the augmentation declarations greater than that.

 *In particular, if all the augmentation declarations occur on the same path in the tree of Dart files that constitute the current library then they are